AndrewM1130/EM-Algorithm/EM-Report.md

 # Design

-For the purposes of demonstration, let's sample random data from a normal distribution with a preset mean and variance - this will allow us to induce moderately strong signals into our data to influence the results.
-For this demonstration, we are seeking to estimate the intercept and regression weights for a simple linear model with the true parameters shown below.
+For the purposes of demonstration, lets sample from a normal distribution with a known mean and variance - this will allow us to induce moderately strong signals into our data to influence the results.
+For this demonstration, we are seeking to understand the effects of missing/truncated data with respect to OLS estimates under a simple linear model; note that this result can be generalized to linear models consisting of alternative link functions.
+The code utilized for data generation is shown below, alongside a plot and the true parameters under a simple linear regression model with full & complete data.

 ```r